DevNetSandbox/sbx_multi_ios/docs/labs/nso-with-ansible.md

   ```
   make test
   ```
   This step will take a few minutes while we get things setup.
+You can take a look at the `Makefile` while you are waiting to see what all is happening.

   You should see output similar to the following

 ??? example "Output"